 You must complete an interprofessional project under the guidance of a faculty mentor.
 To qualify as an immersion project, you must actively interact with other students from at least one profession or discipline outside yours.

 Examples of immersion projects include participation in the Interprofessional Team Immersion (IPTI), Public Health Problem Solving in Interprofessional Teams (PHIT), a cross-professional Service Learning project (Harm Reduction at the Cumberland County Jail or Maine Department of Corrections), a student-led Interprofessional Mini-Grant project, or another approved project.

-If you are not sure if your project qualifies, or if you are interested in interprofessional research, email CECE at email@example.com.
+If you are not sure if your project qualifies, or if you are interested in interprofessional research, email CAIEP at firstname.lastname@example.org.